ealva-com/welite/README.md

     it[mediaTitle] = bindString()
   }

-  // use the insert statement to insert the data which is most efficient for bulk inserting insertStatement.insert {
+  // use the insert statement to insert the data, which is most efficient for bulk inserting insertStatement.insert {
     it[0] = "file.mpg"
     it[1] = "/dir/Music/file.mpg"